Vaccinated tourists will ‘travel freely’ in Sri Lanka – 7th April 2021

 First Tourists Arrive in Sri Lanka after Covid – 27th January 2021

 On the 23rd of January, Sri Lanka took the bold step of a first move towards re-opening for tourism following the Covid-19 enforced shutdown.
 The first tourists arrived and were met by the chauffeur-guides before being taken to their chosen hotels.

 The development followed months of fierce debate between public health officials, concerned with importing cases of Covid-19 and the tourism industry, which has been suffering very badly from a complete lack of income dating back to March 2020.
 The exact details have been laid out in various briefings, but as they are changing fairly rapidly and we expect to change further we won’t go into specific details here.

-In brief, though, travellers have to travel with a pre-approved ‘travel company and stay in hotels which have been given Level 1 ‘Safe & Secure’ status by SLDTA (Sri Lanka Tourism Development Authority).
+In brief, though, travellers have to travel with a pre-approved travel company and stay in hotels that have been given Level 1 ‘Safe & Secure’ status by SLDTA (Sri Lanka Tourism Development Authority).
+This can also be known as a ‘Bio-security bubble’.
 Travellers are not permitted to leave their hotels for an initial 14 day period, except to transfer to other Level 1 ‘Safe & Secure’ hotels or one of a list of 15 pre-approved excursions and sites.
 All hotel staff, drivers and guides will be required to wear face masks.